MicrosoftDocs/visualstudio-docs/docs/ide/go-to.md

     - "zh-tw"
 ---

-# Go To...
+# Go To
-There are many ways to easily navigate your code inside of the Visual Studio IDE, but from the keyboard and the mouse.
+There are many ways to easily navigate your code inside of the Visual Studio IDE, both from the keyboard and the mouse.

 ## Go To All
 This feature lets you navigate through your code to find the specific bits you are looking for.
 You can search for a specific line, type, symbol, file, and more from a simple interface.